 Know When to Take a Break

 I feel it’s necessary to start here when talking about raising tweens and teens.
 Not because they are bad (we’ve already covered that) but because they’re largely hormonal.
+Aside from hormones, teen moodiness can be related to issues outside of hormones.

 After puberty sets in, kids have a much harder time managing their emotions.
 Aggression, sadness, and impulsive behavior are just some of the emotions raging in a typical teen.